 But, what’s the secret?

-The secret to improving your email open rates is actually pretty simple – humanize your strategy.
+There are a bunch of proven strategies you can try, but the holistic secret to improving your email open rates is actually pretty simple – humanize your strategy.
 Behind every email opened is a human being whose curiosity you piqued, whose interest you captured.

 Is it really that simple?
 Just be human?
 Well, it can be.
 Here are some tips you can follow to “humanize” your email marketing campaign and rise above the noisy environment that is a recipients inbox: